 Sun: Full sun

 Watering: Keep soil moist.
 With such a small planter the soil can dry out quickly so check it often.
-Do not over water in attempt to keep the soil moist.
-Soggy soil will suffocate the plant and can also cause disease either of which could lead to the death of the plant.
+Do not over water in an attempt to keep the soil moist.
+Soggy soil will suffocate the plant and can also cause disease which could lead to the death of the plant.

 Tomatoes are self pollinating but they are aided by the wind.
 If you are growing indoors you may want to give your Micro Tom a little shake a couple times a week.
 We grew ours in the greenhouse and never did this but it did get handled a lot seeing as the kids enjoyed them so much.